jsayles/jsayles.github.io/_posts/2014-05-31-philometer-art-festival.md

  - 2014-05-01-philometer
  - 2014-05-15-new-philographers
 ---
-Katie and I took The Philometer to an art festival as the first public performance for The New Philographers.
-We hooked up all the sensors to folks and asked them questions ranging from boring to stimulating and sold postcards with their personal sensory response.
+The New Philographers, our performance group, took The Philometer to an art festival.
+As our first public performance, we hooked people up to our sensor array.
+We asked them questions ranging from boring to stimulating and created art pieces graphically representing their personal sensory response.